HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 1

-These By-Laws may be amended only by a two-thirds (2/3) vote of all Members present at a Regular Meeting, duly held after prior written notice of such meeting, to all Members not more than thirty (30) days, nor less than ten (10) days prior to the date of the meeting.
+These Bylaws may be amended only by a two-thirds (2/3) vote of all Members present at a Regular Meeting, duly held after prior written notice of such meeting to all Members not more than thirty (30) days, nor less than ten (10) days, prior to the date of the meeting.

-This Notice shall state the Place, Date and Time of the Meeting and shall also set forth both the existing language within the present Article and Section of the By-Laws proposed to be amended, and with an amendment(s) of such By-Law (s) respectively, along with a brief description of the purpose and/or reasoning of such proposed amendments of such By-Laws.
+This Notice shall state the Place, Date and Time of the Meeting and shall also set forth both the existing language within the present Article and Section of the Bylaws proposed to be amended, and the proposed amendment(s) of such Bylaw(s) respectively, along with a brief description of the purpose and/or reasoning of such proposed amendments.

-ARTICLE XV – Weekday Families
+ARTICLE XV – Pool Management

 Section 1